Ōtāhuhu clinic

 -

-We aim to ensure every child who comes to our centre is fully immunised.
-Providing vaccinations is one of the most important things we do for long-term family health.
-Immunisation has led to the decline of many lethal diseases including, most recently, meningococcal B meningitis.
+We want to make sure every child who visits our clinic is fully immunised.
+Vaccinating children is one of the most important things we do to help protect family health.
+Immunisation has helped reduce serious diseases, like meningococcal B meningitis.

 -